tahmad08/1332/README.md

-# 1332
+# CS1332 at Gatech
-Personal code and related items for Data Structures and Algorithms at GT
+Personal code and related items for Data Structures and Algorithms at Georgia Tech